 I also take at least three other classes at boutique studios every month (my newest is Coremotion, a Pilates-inspired class that costs $33 per session).
 Add it up, and I’m spending at least $300 on top of my regular $20-per-month gym membership.

-A few months ago, my workout outlay came into greater focus when my freelance income took a dive.
+A few months ago, my workout spending came into greater focus when my freelance income took a dive.
 My husband and I realized we had to scale back on indulgences.
 With two children in preschool, plus a mortgage, food, gas and other essentials, my expensive workouts had to go.

 Finance experts advise cutting out small extras like a weekly restaurant meal or regular mani-pedi.
 You won't miss them, they maintain, yet you'll save a sizable chunk of cash.
 By doing without my luxe fitness regimen, I'd save hundreds of dollars a month, which would help make up for my lost income.